 2027 should be a big year for fans of Universal Classic Horror Films, as both Dracula and Frankenstein, both being released in 1931, should enter the public domain on January 1 of that year.
 But maybe Dracula's entry into to public domain may not be as soon as you might think.

 As the Copyright Act of 1976 and the Copyright Term Extension Act of 1998 combine to state, works copyrighted and renewed in the US from 1923-1963 are granted a 95 year term of protection from the first year of their publication.
 As 1931 + 95 = 2026, what may the holdup be?
 The film version of Dracula may be considered not just a derivative work of the novel but also the 1927 Stage Play by Hamilton Deane and John L. Balderston which premiered on Broadway.
 Copyright protection in a protected original work extends to a derivative work (review the copyright status of the film "It's a Wonderful Life" for this recognition).
 The 1927 play was Balderston's rewrite of Deane's 1924 play, which was performed in England.
 Universal bought the rights from Balderston and Deane to use the copyrighted elements of their plays in its film.
-Those plays introduced new elements to the Dracula character such as the polite manners allowing him to interact with civilized society and the full-length cape, for example.
-The second half of the film draws heavily on the events, settings and dialog of the 1927 play, which incidentally had Bela Lugosi, Edward Van Sloan and Herbert Bunston in the cast of both the Broadway production and the film.
+Both men are credited on the film's title card (and the Spanish version's too.)

 Balderston died in 1954 and Deane in 1958.
 The Balderston version was copyrighted in 1927 and a possible revised version was copyrighted in 1933 and both were renewed (1954 & 1960), so they are subject to the duration periods for published works, 95 years.
 While this may have an impact on when the text of Balderston's play may enter the public domain, a 1933 version (if different from 1927) has no impact on the film released two years prior.

-A version of the Deane play (along with Balderston's, which had been published as far back as 1933) was published in David J. Skal's 1993 book "Dracula: The Ultimate, Illustrated Edition of the World-Famous Vampire Play" combining the original 1924 text with text from 1930 revised script.
-This brings me to § 303 of the Copyright Act regarding unpublished works; if an unpublished work was published on or before December 31, 2002 it will have statutory protection until the end of 2047.
+A version of the Deane play (along with Balderston's, which had been published as far back as 1933) was published in David J. Skal's 1993 book "Dracula: The Ultimate, Illustrated Edition of the World-Famous Vampire Play" combining the original 1924 text with text from a 1930 revised script.
+This brings me to § 303 of the 1976 Copyright Act regarding unpublished works; if an unpublished work was published on or before December 31, 2002 it will have statutory protection until the end of 2047.
 If this 1993 book constitutes publication of Deane's 1924 play, then the time when Dracula may enter the public domain in the US may be significantly longer than people realize.
 The heirs or assigns of the estate of Hamilton Deane may be able to assert a copyright claim in this instance.

 If, on the other hand, if the 1927 play and 1931 film are considered publications of Deane's work, then Deane's lifespan has no impact on the public domain entry date for the film.
 The Copyright Office has some guidance on this issue which may assist us.
 In Chapter 1909.1 of the Compendium of U.S. Copyright Office Practices, "Unpublished Work Embodied in a Published Work", it says: